Replacing in-tank/lifter fuel pump on a Mk1 Golf

 Step 3 - Disconnect the power socket and fuel hoses

 Under the black cover you'll find the top of the fuel pump.
-It's a bronze disc that also forms a lid to the fuel tank.
+It's a brass disc that also forms a lid to the fuel tank.

 Next, remove the power clip.
 Just squeeze and pull gently.